The Pittsburgh Press: 20th century

-Resurrection online
+21st century

 On November 14, 2011, Block Communications announced that it was bringing back the Press in an online-only edition for the afternoon, effective immediately.
 David Shribman, the executive editor of the Post-Gazette, explained his paper's motivation for reviving the Press name, citing the fact that his newspaper still received letters to the editor addressed to the Press instead of the Post-Gazette, and that despite nearly 20 years since its last publication Pittsburgh natives still talked about the Press regularly.

 Although published electronically, the new Press was formatted with a fixed layout replicating that of a traditional printed newspaper, and its font and layout were similar to the original print version of the Press.
 The experiment ended with the issue of September 25, 2015.
+Scripps—by this point having divested its newspaper operations to Gannett—would eventually return to the Pittsburgh market in 2021 when it acquired local Ion Television station WINP-TV as part of its larger acquisition of Ion Media.